 At CAT, we are all about people.
 We are also about providing mobility services in our region in a customer friendly environment.
 If you are energetic and enjoy helping others, we would like to hear from you.

 Members of our team are the most important factor in determining the success of the Authority.
 Team members are selected based on their abilities to effectively contribute to the success of our team.
 All positions play a dynamic part in our mission.

-It is the policy of the Capital Area Transit to practice equal opportunity with respect to all aspect of its employment practices.
+It is the policy of Capital Area Transit to practice equal opportunity with respect to all aspects of its employment practices.

 Why should I join CAT?

 - The Authority is a drug/alcohol free work place

 Want to be a part of our team?

 All applicants MUST complete a CAT job application online for each position they are interested in, available at the link above.
 You are also requested to complete the “Voluntary Applicant Identification” form that is part of the online application for each open position at the link above.
 This form is used for statistical purposes only and will be used for compliance with the law.
 Resumes can be submitted as an attachment.
 Be sure to check the website frequently for an updated list of openings.

 Applications and required job position forms that are NOT COMPLETED and submitted online will NOT be considered for employment.